sterrevangeest/web-app-from-scratch-18-19/README.md

 - [ ] Users can filter by color
 - [ ] Create a detail page, with Routie
 - [ ] Create modules

+## About Web App From Scratch

+I'm working on this application during the Web App From Scratch course.
+During this course we focus on building a native HTML, CSS & JavaScript application, so no frameworks or unnecessary libraries.

 <!-- Maybe a table of contents here? 📚 -->